codewrite/dev.codewrite.co.uk/_posts/raspberrypi/2020-04-15-RasperryPiAndDotnet.md

 ![RPI LED Board](/assets/images/RPI-dotnet/GpioBoard.jpg)

-I followed a few articles from the internet, [this one from Scott Hanselman][hanselman-remote-debugging]{:target="_blank"} was very useful to get me started.
+I followed a few articles from the internet, [this one from Scott Hanselman][hanselman-remote-debugging] was very useful to get me started.

 Click [here for more information about the board including a schematic][RPI-dotnet-hardware].